LOWERCASE-repo/ReloadUI/Lore.md

 ### Lore
+- miracells are crystal weapons worn on the back of hands
-- miracells store light for orb attacks
+- store light for orb attacks
 - when below full capacity, it attempts to reload by draining ambient light
 - when at zero capacity, light hunger increases and it can absorb light fast enough to channel it into a beam
 - alternatively, weapon can overcharge and release all its stored light at once